2001:

 Screenwriter Rod Serling is born Edwin Rodman Serling in

 Syracuse, New York.
-His popular Twilight Zone TV series will be the
+His popular Twilight Zone TV series is the

 inspiration for Disney's Tower of Terror theme park attractions.